refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 #### UI Integrations

-When provided, our UI Integrations works out-of-the-box with Access Control Provider.
+When provided, our UI Integrations work out-of-the-box with Access Control Provider.

 For example if user isn't authorized to see `orders` resource, it will be hidden on the sidebar menu automatically.